Piotrowice (Katowice): World War II and the postwar period

 During the German occupation of Poland, secret scouting operated in Piotrowice under the leadership of Karol Kornas, who was arrested by the Germans and executed in Berlin in 1942, and the Union of Armed Struggle, later the Home Army.
 Among those active in Piotrowice were the brothers Bolesław and Władysław Wiechuła, who currently lend their names to one of the streets.
-Near the railway station, in the Rail Rolling Stock Repair Workshops buildings, the occupiers organized a labor camp for prisoners of Polish, Russian, and Ukrainian nationality.
+Near the railway station, in the Rail Rolling Stock Repair Workshops buildings, the occupiers organized a forced labor camp for prisoners of Polish, Russian, and Ukrainian nationality.
+A local Polish policeman was murdered by the Russians in the Katyn massacre in 1940.